-The fundamental tiers of IoT architecture
+The IoT building blocks or the fundamental tiers of IoT architecture

 - The network layer, which is intended to conduct superficial analysis of data captured by sensors using IoT gateways and transmit that data to a server for further processing over specific communication protocols